truonglac95/EnyaExpo/README.md

 This is an Expo app demonstrating use of the Enya SDK and API for secure multiparty computation.
 The app uses the Enya framework to securely compute scores/risks/results from an app user's answers.

-This example App is also designed to be a suitable starting point for the development of content delivery and privacy preserving scoring and diagnosis apps that run on both iOS and Android hardware.
+This example App is also designed to be a suitable starting point for the development of applications for secure content delivery and privacy preserving scoring and diagnosis that run on both iOS and Android hardware.

 ## Install the Expo CLI command line app